Introduction

 name="Research Assistant",

-instructions="Search for information and check weather.",
+instructions="You are a helpful assistant that can search for information and check the weather.",

 tools=[